 Some of the directing in SECRETARIAT is a little bit on the nose, and some of the dialogue is soft, but no movie is perfect.
 Ultimately, SECRETARIAT is one of the best, most inspiring movies of the year.
 It is stirring and joyful, with a sublimely powerful, heavenly ending that plays like a spiritual experience.
 People of faith and values everywhere definitely should support SECRETARIAT.

+SECRETARIAT is a very uplifting, inspiring, exciting movie about a true story.
+Penny Tweedy is a housewife who has to take over her elderly father’s horse farm when her mother dies.
+Using the knowledge she gained from her father while growing up, Penny sees potential in one colt being born to one of the mares her father bought.
+With inspiration from God, Jesus Christ’s message of salvation, and help from a quirky new trainer and a faithful stable hand, Penny raises Secretariat to become one of the most successful racehorses of all time.
 SECRETARIAT is one of the best, most inspiring movies of the year.
 It is stirring and joyful, with a sublimely powerful, heavenly ending.
 Better still, the movie has a clear invocation of God’s will throughout it and many positive references to Jesus in song.
 The references to Jesus energize and support the movie’s inspirational, biblical themes.
 The movie also extols free enterprise and individual initiative.
 There are a few lightweight obscenities and vulgarities, however, and some references to the pacifist anti-war movement at the time.
 Even so, none of these defects seriously diminish the story’s power and inspiration.